An Investment Checklist Example (Why You Should Have A Checklist)

 Charlie Munger once said his opportunity cost is Berkshire Hathaway and Costco – at the right price.
 It means he always compares any new investment with these two companies.
 It makes a lot of sense: why would you diversify into inferior investments compared to what you already have?
 When you have money to invest, look at investment opportunities in companies you own.

 Why invest in your 15th best investment idea when you can add to your best idea?
 The best money managers run concentrated portfolios.
 Furthermore, you have one more advantage by investing in what you already own: you most likely are within your circle of competence.

 Conclusion: why you should have an investment checklist

-Discipline is hard and we like to take shortcuts.
+Discipline is hard, and we like to take shortcuts.
 Most people eat snacks even if they know it’s bad for their health.
-Likewise, we can’t tolerate that the neighbor makes money riding the latest investment fad, and you invest in fear of missing out.
-Very few have the ability to look for patterns of mistakes and how to improve decision-making.
+Likewise, we can’t tolerate the neighbor making money riding the latest investment fad, and you invest in fear of missing out.
+Very few can look for patterns of mistakes and how to improve decision-making.
 Mistakes are often recurring time after time.

 What is the solution?
 The investment checklist, of course.
 Start with a small investment checklist and make it longer as you learn.
-Living is learning, and as you get older and wiser you develop your investment checklist.
-Life is all about thinking in bets and learning, as Annie Duke would say.
+Living is learning; as you get older and wiser, you develop your investment checklist.
+As Annie Duke would say, life is about thinking in bets and learning.